chargetrip/supercluster-rs/README.md

 # Supercluster

-A very fast Rust crate for geospatial point clustering.
+A high-performance Rust crate for geospatial and non-geospatial point clustering.

 This crate is inspired by Mapbox's supercluster [blog post](https://blog.mapbox.com/clustering-millions-of-points-on-a-map-with-supercluster-272046ec5c97).